sohaibfarooqi/logistik/README.md

 Continuous integration is setup on master branch using `Travis CI`.
 Once the build is successful, travis send the test coverage report to `Coverall` and also deploy the code to `Heroku`.

 ### Production details
 This app is deployed on `Heroku` platform.
-The access application use [Base Url](https://logistik-test.herokuapp.com).
+To access application use [Base Url](https://logistik-test.herokuapp.com).
 To access Swagger UI for custom enpoint use [Swagger UI](https://logistik-test.herokuapp.com/apidocs).
 To access schema endpoint for CRUD API use [Schema Endpoint](https://logistik-test.herokuapp.com/swagger.json).

 ### Tech-stack used